opencog/evidence/README.md

 e.g. a single birth record, but also the perception of the "shape" of the structure: birth records have a date and a name; but the date may only appear at the top of the page, with a list of names below it.
-Some classes of birth records provvide additional info, others do not.
+Some classes of birth records provide additional info, others do not.
 An extreme form is the obituary: all of us know what to expect; but the actual informational detail can be spotty or it can provide a wealth of info.
 Roughly speaking, no two obituaries have the same "shape", even